dafny-lang/dafny/docs/_includes/Modules.md

 * Names acquired by a module via an `import opened` declaration are not re-exportable, though the new module alias name (such as the `C` in `import C = A.B`) is a local name.

-TODO: DOes a module get a default export set if it inherits ESs from its parent?

 ### Extends list
 An export set declaration may include an _extends_ list, which is a list of